 September/October – As usual, the year starts with the Manager and Ice-Techs getting things ready for the beginning of a new season.
 This year everything was ready on time (no major break-downs like last year!), which was to have the ice in and ready for the week of October 7th – 11th.
 During that first week members were encouraged to come down and register and to throw some rocks to get back into the swing of things.
 This year we also held free “Learn To Curl” sessions every evening from 7 – 9pm.
 These lessons were for anyone …. returning members, new members, possible new members, and community members just wanting to give curling a try.
 It was a very busy, and hugely successful week.
 Curling started on Tuesday, October 15th, right after the Thanksgiving Holiday.

 Leagues – We had 5 leagues again this year: Monday Social League (8 teams – Coordinator Naomi Miller), Tuesday Sponsors League (4 teams – Coordinator Brian Purdy), Wednesday Ladies League (6 teams – Coordinator Donna Shiach), Thursday Men’s League (11 teams – Coordinator Darcy Lillico), and Friday Mixed Fun League (9 teams – Coordinators Bruce & Lynn Geier).
 Overall, our membership was up again this year with new members joining in 4 of the 5 leagues.
 One highlight was that the Monday Social League had roughly 50% of it’s players being brand new curlers to the club.
 Is this a sign of great things to come for the growth of our club?
 Included in this were our two annual Bonspiels, the “Canadian, eh?”
 Joint Men’s/Ladies Bonspiel in February and our “Mad Hatter” Mixed Bonspiel in March.
-A great time was had at both these events, by both local teams and teams from 100 Mile and Quesnel.
+A great time was had at these events by both local teams and teams from 100 Mile and Quesnel.

 Other Programs – The club also hosts Stick Curling, Juniors Lessons, School Lessons, and for the first time ever, a Drop-In Session.
 The Stick Curling, organized by Bill Rand, was so popular this year that it ran both Monday mornings and Thursday afternoons.
 Some curlers from the Stick Curling League also played in other leagues and participated in our annual bonspiels and fun nights …. fantastic!
 All lessons for Juniors, and the school program, are coordinated by Rick Miller.
 There were a total of 21 curlers registered in the 3 Junior programs (Lil’Rockets: 7 – 9yrs, Kidz Rock: 10 – 12yrs, Rockin’ Teens: Gr.
 7 – 12) this year, up another 5 from last year and up 15 from 2 years ago.
 Is this an indicator that young people are returning to the sport of curling?
 Here’s hoping!
 Another highlight is that two members of the Teen group, Sydney and Braxton, came out on Saturday mornings to help coach the other Junior programs.
 Their help was greatly appreciated by the Junior members and the Head Coach!!!!
 The School Lessons were extremely popular again this year …. so popular that 4 schools were not able to get in as our slots filled up so quickly.
 The school programs are always a ton of fun to be involved in, but they wouldn’t be possible if it weren’t for all the enthusiastic and dedicated volunteers.
 Each lesson is 1.5 hours long and requires between 6 and 8 volunteers.
 This year we held 16 sessions, indicating that about 100 volunteer slots, or 150 hours of volunteer time, was needed …. and they came ….
 THANKS TO ALL VOLUNTEERS!
 See below for the Saturday Drop-In session info.